CSIS-NLU/Open-Science-101/Group-Projects/Case Studies/DMP.md

 Roles and responsibilities of team members for the DMP tasks: Each team member will manage the information as appropriate and warranted.
 At the conclusion of the project, team members are not expected to maintain the contents on this page.

 Best-effort compliance statements: To the best of our knowledge and ability, this DMP meets the current and applicable DMP requirements.
-This project will not require any variances from NASA or NLS policies.
+This project will not require any variances from NASA or NLU policies.